rafaeleyng/wait-condition/README.md

 The condition is considered met when the `done` property is `true`.

-Checks continously for the condition and:
+Checks continuously for the condition and:
   - resolves the Promise with the `value` property of `condition` result, if condition is met before timeout
-  - rejects the Promise if the condition is not met before timeout, or when an error occurs while evaluating the condition
+  - rejects the Promise if the condition is not met before timeout, or when an error occurs while evaluating the condition, and specifies the reason for rejection